Analytics9 min read

 Organic revenue

-How to track: Connect Google Analytics to your CRM or e-commerce platform.
-Track revenue by traffic source.
+To track organic revenue properly, connect Google Analytics to your CRM or e-commerce platform and segment revenue by traffic source.

 Organic conversions